home-assistant/home-assistant.io/source/_components/switch.rfxtrx.markdown

 Generate codes:

-If you need to generate codes for switches you can use a template (usefull for example COCO switches).
+If you need to generate codes for switches you can use a template (useful for example COCO switches).

 - Go to home-assistant-IP:8123/dev-template
 - Use this code to generate a code: